LiveHelperChat/doc/docs/commands.md

 title: Commands
 ---

-Commands allows using any client web, desktop or XMPP if you have configured it to execute specific actions against user.
+Command's allows using any client web, desktop or XMPP if you have configured it to execute specific actions against user.

 At the moment these commands are implemented